What is bing.com?

 To change your default search engine in Microsoft Edge: Click the Edge menu icon (at the top right corner of Microsoft Edge), select "Privacy and services", scroll to bottom of the page and select "Address bar".
 In the "Search engines used in address bar" section look for the name of the unwanted Internet search engine, when located click the "Disable" button near it.
 Alternatively you can click on "Manage search engines", in the opened menu look for unwanted Internet search engine.
 Click on the puzzle icon near it and select "Disable".

-If you continue to have problems with removal of the browser-hijacking applications, reset your Microsoft Edge browser settings.
+If you continue to have problems with removal of the bing.com browser hijacker, reset your Microsoft Edge browser settings.
 Click the Edge menu icon (at the top right corner of Microsoft Edge) and select Settings.

 In the opened settings menu select Reset settings.